jostylr/literate-programming/lp4.md

 #### Make code block

-We need an array with some extra methods.
+We need an array of the code lines and a property that holds any processing functions to use during the substitution phase.

+JS

     function () {
         var doc = this;